pytorch/pytorch/docs/source/notes/autograd.rst

-However, if you register hooks to a Tensor, and then modify that Tensor in-place, hooks registered before in-place modification similarly receive gradients of the outputs with respect to the Tensor.
-However, the value of the Tensor is taken to be its value before in-place modification.
+However, if you register hooks to a Tensor, and then modify that Tensor in-place, hooks registered before in-place modification similarly receive gradients of the outputs with respect to the Tensor, but the value of the Tensor is taken to be its value before in-place modification.

 If you prefer the behavior in the former case,